The Austrian schooling system

 Overview

-State-run schools are free of charge, while private schools and so-called private schools under public law (Privatschulen mit Öffentlichkeitsrecht), charge monthly tuition fees.
+State schools are free of charge, while private schools and so-called private schools with public rights charge a monthly tuition fee.

 Private schools under public law (Privatschulen mit Öffentlichkeitsrecht) are essentially officially accredited private schools.
 If you are the parent of a child of compulsory school age, you should receive an invitation letter from the city or provincial education authority where you live.
 You and your child may then participate in the in-person registration process at the local school.
 If you don’t speak German well enough, consider bringing along someone who does.